-Led by the monks of St. Mary’s Abbey, Delbarton continues a 1,500-year tradition of Benedictine Catholic liberal arts education that guides students to strive for nothing less than excellence in scholarship, spirituality, character and physical health.
+Animated by the monks of St. Mary’s Abbey, Delbarton continues a 1,500-year tradition of Benedictine Catholic liberal arts education that guides students to strive for nothing less than excellence in scholarship, spirituality, character and physical and mental health.

 New Jersey, New York and Pennsylvania.

 Delbarton’s faculty encourages each young man to become an independent seeker and creator of knowledge.
-Each young man must assume responsibility for gaining both knowledge and judgment, which will strengthen his faith, his membership in the life of Delbarton and his contribution to our wider society.
-While Delbarton offers much, it also seeks young men who are willing to give much.
+Each young man must take responsibility for gaining both knowledge and wise judgment, which will strengthen his faith in God, his membership in Delbarton's community life and his contribution to our wider society.
+While Delbarton offers much, we also seek young men who are willing to give much.

 Fr.
 Michael Tidd, O.S.B.